 Insurance for athletes is voluntary.
-The school district does not require insurance coverage for athletes.
-It is each family's responsibility to determine which of the following options is best: purchasing insurance made available at the school.
-Providing coverage through their family policy or assuming liability without insurance coverage.
+The district does not require insurance coverage for athletes.
+It is each family's responsibility to determine which of the following options is best: purchasing insurance made available at the school; providing coverage through their family policy (checking to see if football is included), or assuming liability without insurance coverage.
 District 200 does not assume responsibility for any injury.